 The DII is the first stage in the cash conversion cycle, which represents the conversion of raw materials into cash.
 The DII is another measure to check the effectiveness of inventory management.

-Calculating the number of days a company holds on to an inventory before it is sold, the length of time the company’s cash is tied up in inventory can be calculated.
+Calculating the number of days a company holds on to an inventory before it is sold, the length of time the companys cash is tied up in inventory can be calculated.

 For example, the companies that sell food items or products that expire quickly have low DII while those companies which sell slow-moving products or non-perishable products tend to have a high DII.

-Both these metrics, days in inventory and inventory turnover ratio, helps an investor in making investment decisions.
+Both these metrics, days in inventory and inventory turnover ratio, help an investor in making investment decisions.
 It informs the investor of how effective a company is in managing its inventory compared with its competitors.

-There are also some exceptional cases where low inventory ratio is preferred.
+There are also some exceptional cases where a low inventory ratio is preferred.
 For example, if the inventory is increased in anticipation of a market shortage or a rapid price increase.
-If inventory is selling slowly, then a high inventory is not advantageous.
+If an inventory is selling slowly, then a high inventory is not advantageous.